Blog · AI

 Here, the LLM is useful if it can read your design and your API in the same context.

-Marketing pages and CMS: speed without debt
+Marketing pages and CMS: speed without technical debt

-- states “empty”, “loading”, “error”
+- "empty", "loading", "error" states

-- simple rules on the server side (cache, revalidation, security)
+- simple server-side rules (caching, revalidation, security)

 - tables, filters, pagination, sorting